An Iconic Christmas Movie:

 Tours are given year around and they are currently being conducted by Ian Patrella who played Randy in the movie.
 You can read more about the tours as well as the current auction that’s going on at the website, A Christmas Story House & Museum.
 The winner of the auction will win a great prize package which includes spending two nights in the home.

 Love Christmas movies, especially when they include a beautiful home?
-Below you’ll find links to other wonderful holiday movie house tours.
+You’ll find links to other wonderful Christmas movie house tours here: Christmas Movie House Tours.